 (4) Where a member of the Board dies or is removed from or resigns from office under this regulation the office becomes vacant and the person appointed to fill the vacancy shall be appointed to hold office only for the balance of the term of the member’s predecessor.

-[Regulation 8 amended by Gazette 31 Dec 2007 p.
+[Regulation 8 amended: Gazette 31 Dec 2007 p.
 6494-5.]

 9. Acting members